Supporting Your Child Through Uncertain Times

 Practical Ways to Support Your Child

 Create Structure and Predictability: Children thrive on routine.
-A consistent daily schedule—mealtimes, bedtime, regular activities—helps them predict what comes next, providing an anchor of stability when other areas of our lives feel unpredictable.
+A consistent daily schedule—mealtimes, bedtime, regular activities—helps them predict what comes next, providing an anchor of stability when other areas of our life feel unpredictable.

-Set Boundaries Around Electronics: Limit exposure to news and social media that seek to amplify fear and may exacerbate feelings of anxiety or distress.
+Set Boundaries Around Electronics: Limit exposure to news and social media that are designed to amplify fear and may exacerbate feelings of anxiety or distress.
 Be intentional about what enters your home.

-Get Their Bodies Moving: Movement is medicine for the nervous system.
-Dance parties, walks, yoga, playground time, or any physical activity helps children discharge stress and find balance.
+Get Their Bodies Moving: Movement is medicine for our nervous system.
+Dance parties, walks, yoga, playground time, or any physical activity helps children discharge stress and increase the feeling of regulation.
 When the body moves, anxiety has less room to take hold.
 When children are experiencing big emotions, the simple act of blowing bubbles connects a child to their breath and grounds them in the present.

 Open the Door for Conversation: Don't avoid difficult conversations.
-Just as you want to protect your children from adult matters, it’s important to remember that your children are being exposed to world events though school, peers, and other adults.
-When you open the door for you children to discuss their worries, you buffer against outside influences.
+Just as you want to protect your children from adult matters, it’s important to remember that your children are being exposed to world events though school, peers, and other influences.
+When you open the door for your children to discuss their worries, you buffer against outside influences and stressors.
 Help them name their feelings and make sense of what's happening.
 Your willingness to discuss hard things gives them permission to process their experience.

-Help Them Imagine Tomorrow: Anxiety and trauma narrow our vision of the future.
+Help Them Imagine and Connect With Tomorrow: Anxiety and trauma narrow our vision of the future.
 When your child says, "Things will never be normal again," remind them that difficult seasons don't last forever.
-Help them to identify the things they are looking forward to in the future.
-Help them dream beyond the challenges they may be experiencing today.
+Invite them to name what they're still looking forward to — a birthday, a trip, a small ordinary moment.
+Helping children dream beyond today's challenges is one of the most powerful ways to restore a sense of hope.

 The Invisible String Between You

 Picture your heart connected to your child's heart by an invisible string—a direct lifeline.
-What you feel flows through that connection.
-When you're consumed by fear, anger, and panic, your child absorbs those emotions.
-But when you model resilience—managing your own difficult feelings while showing empathy, strength, compassion, and grace—your child internalizes these qualities.
-This is how resilience is built.
+What moves through you moves through them.
+When fear, anger, or panic takes hold, your child feels its current.
+When you model resilience — tending to your own difficult emotions while meeting your child with empathy, strength, and grace — they absorb that too.
+This is how resilience is born.